 - Assemble and frost: First, using a large serrated knife, trim the tops off the cake layers to create a flat surface.
 Place 1 layer on your cake stand.
 Evenly cover the top with cream cheese frosting.
 Top with 2nd layer, more frosting, then the third layer.
 Top with frosting and spread around the sides.
 The recipe doesn’t make a ton of frosting, just enough for a light frost.
 Top with blueberries or lemon garnish if desired.
 Refrigerate for at least 45 minutes before cutting or else the cake may fall apart as you cut.

 - Make Ahead & Freezing Instructions: Prepare cakes and frosting 1 day in advance.
 Keep cakes at room temperature, covered tightly.
 Refrigerate prepared frosting in an airtight container until ready to use.
+Bring frosting to room temperature before spreading as it will be quite stiff after refrigerating.
+(Add a splash of cream or milk to thin, if needed.)
 Frosted or unfrosted cakes may be frozen up to 2 months, thaw overnight in the refrigerator and bring to room temperature if desired before serving.

 - Sheet Cake: The batter makes a perfect sheet cake!
 Simply spread into a 12×17 inch half sheet/jelly roll pan and bake for about 20 minutes or until cooked through.
 It also fits nicely into a 9×13 inch cake pan.
 Bake for about 40-45 minutes or until cooked through.